Noise Levels in Beverly Woods, Charlotte, NC | Find Quiet Neighborhoods With Our Sound Map

 Southern Beverly Woods

-Central Beverly Woods sounds about 24% louder than Western Beverly Woods to the human ear, a 3.1 dBA gap.
+To the human ear, noise in northwestern Beverly Woods sounds about 21% louder than in southeastern Beverly Woods, a 2.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Ns-912 do you need to be?